qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

   is.
 This is the default mode.
 * :guilabel:`Global`: Snapping is limited and only enabled when the current scale of the map is between a global minimum and a global maximum value.
-* :guilabel:`Per layer`: Snapping is limited and only enabled when the current scale of the map is between a minimum and a maximum value each one of these defined for each layer.

-When selecting :guilabel:`Global` mode two widgets become available to configure the range of scales in which snapping is enabled.
+  When selecting this mode two widgets become available to configure the range of scales in which snapping is enabled.
+* :guilabel:`Per layer`: Snapping is enabled on a per layer basis.
+  The snapping scale range is defined for each layer.

-When selecting :guilabel:`Per layer` mode two columns become available to configure the minimum and maximum scales for each layer.
+  When selecting this mode two columns become available to configure the minimum and maximum scales for each layer.

 Please note that the minimum and maximum scales follow the QGIS convention: minimum scale is the most "zoomed out" scale while maximum scale is the most "zoomed in".